 Cloud Computing Technologies (DAT515)

-The Cloud computing model enables the dynamic provisioning of ubiquitous, on-demand computing resources, storage space, software applications, and services over the Internet with little to no explicit interaction with the service provider.
+The Cloud computing model enables the dynamic provisioning of ubiquitous, on-demand computing resources, storage space, software applications, and services over the Internet with minimal interaction with the service provider.

 Facts